ruchita-2/BP-using-PTT/README.md

 ## Objectives:

-- To develop a non-invasive method for the calculation of Pulse Transit Time using PPG signals.
+- To develop a non-invasive approach to derive Pulse Transit Time from PPG signals.
-- To develop a continuous method of blood pressure monitoring using PPG signals for patients with hypertension or other cardiovascular diseases.
+- Implement continuous blood pressure monitoring for individuals with hypertension or cardiovascular diseases using PPG signals.
-- To develop a predictive model using Pulse Transit Time(PTT) to estimate blood pressure using an existing dataset.
+- Utilize a predictive model integrating Pulse Transit Time (PTT) to estimate blood pressure, based on an existing dataset.

 ## Components Used: